Arizona Court Records

 What Are Arizona Criminal Court Records?

-Arizona criminal court records refer to the materials related to a criminal proceeding received and maintained by the clerk of court’s office.
-These records may include papers, documents, index, minute entry, order, judgment, calendar, docket, tapes, maps, sound recording, photographs, films and more.
+Arizona criminal court records refer to the materials related to a criminal proceeding received and maintained by the clerk of the court’s office.
+These records may include papers, documents, indexes, minute entries, orders, judgments, calendars, dockets, tapes, maps, sound recordings, photographs, films, and more.

 Note: A criminal case is when an individual commits an act prohibited by the law and punishable through fines, probation, imprisonment, or death.